-When the AIEN bit is set, the ADC module is capable of generating CPU interrupts after each ADC conversion.
-A CPU interrupt is generated if the COCO bit is at logic zero.
-The COCO bit is not used as a conversion complete flag when interrupts are enabled.
+When the AIEN bit is set, the ADC module is capable of generating either CPU or DMA interrupts after each ADC conversion.
+A CPU interrupt is generated if the COCO/IDMAS bit is at logic zero.
+1 zero.
+If the COCO/IDMAS bit is set, a DMA interrupt is generated.
+The COCO/IDMAS bit is not used as a conversion complete flag when interrupts are enabled.